 A: Management Fees cover the staff time that is required to successfully fulfill any custom project request – including scoping needs of potential beneficiaries; coordination with the confirmed beneficiary; any required purchasing, inventory and supply prep pre-project; day-of project management of the volunteer activities; post-project follow-up, etc. Management fees may also be applied for custom service calendars/scheduling when our staff is requested on-site to launch a service activity for your team, completing some photography, sign-in and impact collection, etc.

-Q: What makes “Service Fees” different from “Management Fees?”
+Q: What makes a “Support Fee” different from a “Management Fee?”

-Q: Why is there a rush fee for custom project requests submitted with less than 6 weeks notice?
+Q: Why is there a rush fee for custom project/event requests submitted with less than 6 weeks notice?